Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Compared To Other Headphones

 The SteelSeries Arctis Nova Pro Wireless are premium wireless gaming headphones jam-packed with customization features.
 Like the SteelSeries Arctis Pro Wireless, their wireless transmitter puts controls like EQs, presets, and channel mixing at your fingertips, while you can charge the spare battery pack when not in use.
 Their companion software also offers more customization features if you need it.
 They have very low latency with the wireless base and support Bluetooth, which is great if you want to use them more casually.
-Even though they have ANC, they struggle to filter out bass-range noise like bus rumbles, especially compared to other ANC gaming headphones like the Razer Barracuda Pro Wireless.
+Even though they have ANC, they only do a passable job blocking out every day sounds like bus rumbles, especially compared to other ANC gaming headphones like the Razer Barracuda Pro Wireless.

 Check out our recommendations for the best wireless gaming headsets, the best gaming headsets, and the best headsets for Xbox Series X/S.